airan-tw/azure_training/M1/Implement Iaas solutions/Manage_container.md

-## Manage container images in Azure Container Registry

-### Discover the Azure Container Registry
+## Discover the Azure Container Registry

 Use the Azure Container Registry (ACR) service with your existing container development and deployment pipelines, or use Azure Container Registry Tasks to build container images in Azure.
 Build on demand, or fully automate builds with triggers such as source code commits and base image updates.